 A final note on InReach type devices

 As hiking becomes more popular, so does the prevalence of satellite devices.
-These are of course a great safety device.
-At least on the InReach pressing the SOS button does not automatically connect you with SAR operations.
+These are of course great safety devices.
+At least on the InReach, pressing the SOS button does not automatically connect you with SAR operations.
 It connects you to the GEOS communications center.
 This allows you to have a conversation with the GEOS operations center. before SAR is notified.
 This allows you to discuss the situation – this might include medical advice or other guidance.
-This is a great feature of two way devices that are linked to GEOS (like the InReach) and may be able to save a situation before SAR need to be called in.
+This is a great feature of two-way devices that are linked to GEOS (like the InReach) and may be able to save a situation before SAR needs to be called in.

 - If you are going into the backcountry – be prepared and assume you’ll have to self rescue